build-on-aws/content/posts/picturesocial/02-whats-kubernetes-and-why-should-i-care/index.md

 ---
-title: Picturesocial - What’s Kubernetes and why should I care?
+title: Picturesocial - What’s Kubernetes and why should you care?
-description: In this post, we are going to learn how to deploy an EKS Cluster using Terraform in less than 15 minutes.
+description: In this post, we are going to learn about the foundational concepts of Kubernetes, one of the most important pieces in the Picturesocial architecture.
 tags:
   - terraform
   - kubernetes